Roseparsley8972/CEGM2003-Water/README.md

   The folder contains all the different approaches we tried for estimating groundwater in Australia:

   - **Workflow.py**
     - This code contains a summary of the Lasso, improved RF and XGBoost models.
 Different functions can be called to train and test the models on the same datasets, as well as to plot y-y plots and predictions of recharge rate in Australia.
+It combines the main aspects of all the work done for all three models, including those found in the "Improved_RF_code" folder and the "XGBoost" folder.
+    - Further details can be found in the file "Workflow.md"

   - **Improved_RF_code**
     - Contains the optimization of the original Random Forest